 At different stages my partner would ask me: “would you like me to take a photo or be here for you.”
 My answer changed depending on how I was feeling in that moment.

-I also had grand plans to set up a tripod at home and give my partner the remote shutter release so that he could be in the photos, and we practiced it, but an emergency transfer to the hospital, and frankly…a feeling of “I couldn’t give a fuck” during labour means I have no photos of my partner’s participation and support during my birthing experience.
+I also had grand plans to set up a tripod at home and give my partner the remote shutter release so that she could be in the photos, and we practiced it, but an emergency transfer to the hospital, and frankly…a feeling of “I couldn’t give a fuck” during labour means I have no photos of my partner’s participation and support during my birthing experience.

 This is the biggest reason I think it’s so important to hire someone to photograph your birth (and I would have if it weren’t for COVID lockdown restrictions).
 Having a professional photographer come in and document this journey means that all of those involved in the journey such as the partner(s) supporting you, are included within the imagery.
 I don’t have that and wish I did.